silaarts/My-own-website/content/post/shortcodes.md

 <!--more-->

 I really, really love:
- 🗺  ⚽️  🏃 🏋 🎄 ☃️  🎸 📚 👗
+ 🗺 🎵 ⚽️  🏃 🏋 🎄 ☃️  🎸 📚 👗

-Here's a map of one of my favourite cities in the world, coded in R.
+Because I absolutely love to travel (& wander!), here's a map of one of my favourite cities in the world, coded in R.
 I just love to travel, explore and wander!
 {{< figure src="/post/images/map.png" >}}